 The values calculated are high.
 The tensile strength of steel, that is to say, the maximum amount of stress steel can take before breaking is 500 MPa [4], an order of magnitude higher than what was calculated.
 The tensile strength of a carbon nanotube is between 11 and 63 GPa [5].
-This means that, although not really feasable in either of the configurations we tested, it might be possible in future.
+This means that, although not really feasible in either of the configurations we tested, it might be possible in future.
 This paper also doesn't look at other combinations of wire that could be used.
 And if the audience were further away, thicker wires may be used.
-Which means it's not too unfeasable to suggest the use of wires, depending on the circumstance.
-Somewhat to the contrary, this finding doesn't rule out the use of wires to levitate a magician as there are other ways to hide the wires, for instance painting wires black and using a black back ground.
+Which means the use of wires isn't ruled out by these findings, only in the two circumstances tested.
+Another suggestion as to how wires may still be used, would be painting wires black and using a black back ground.